tudocomp/tudocomp/docs/Documentation.md

 ~~~

-As we can see, source code seems to compress best, presumably due
+Regarding the compression ratio, the source code file seems to compress best, presumably due
 the repetition of indentation characters like tabs and spaces.

 # UML Type Overview